 Understanding SPDR S&P 500's Unusual Options Activity

-Shares of SPDR S&P 500 (NYSE:SPY) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $434.6.
+On Tuesday, shares of SPDR S&P 500 (NYSE:SPY) saw unusual options activity.
+After the option alert, the stock price moved up to $437.57.

 - Sentiment: BEARISH